Relief tinged with sadness as Maine residents resume activities after shooting suspect found dead

 One family of four from southern Maine spent Saturday afternoon handing out flowers to strangers in downtown Lewiston.
 Some people they approached with the bright yellow and purple blooms politely declined.
 Others offered hugs.

-““Even if it’s just that one person who has a better day because of it, it’s all worth it,” said Gabe Hirst, 21, of Gray.
+“Even if it’s just that one person who has a better day because of it, it’s all worth it,” said Gabe Hirst, 21, of Gray.

 Christal Pele, a local teacher who accepted a flower, said she isn’t sure how she will address the shootings with her students when classes resume.
 The tragedy has prompted many people to be more open and friendly with each other, she said, but a somber feeling lingers in the air.